Ficus montana (Oak Leaf Fig) Indoor Care, Propagation, Common Problems and Remedies

 For a large Ficus montana which may be difficult to handle, annually replenish the top 2-4 inches of soil with fresh soil while taking care not to injure the roots.

-Ficus montana (Oak Leaf Fig) can be propagated during the growing season from stem-tip cuttings.
+Ficus montana (Oak Leaf Fig) is propagated in the beginning of the growing season (spring) from stem cuttings.

-Place the set up in warm, brightly-lit spot and maintain the soil moist through out until new growth emerges.
+8. Place the set up in warm, brightly-lit spot away from direct sunlight.

-Gradually over a period of two weeks, remove the plastic cover to acclimatize the new plant.
+10. Gradually over a period of two weeks, remove the plastic cover to acclimate the new plant to ordinary growing conditions.

-In 4-6 months, there will be adequate root development and you can transplant the new plants into individual pots after which you can begin Oak-leafed Fig routine care.
+11. In 4-6 months, there will be adequate growth and you can transplant the new plants into individual pots after which you can begin routine care.

 Oak Leaf Fig, Ficus montana